Customize Your Trip Now

 How do I bargain when buying things in Southeast Asia?

-Bargaining is acceptable and common in small local shops and vendors in the market since they do not have fixed price.
+Bargaining is acceptable and common in small local shops and vendors in the market since they do not have fixed prices.
 You can start by discounting 50% of the offered price and slowly bargain upwards.
 The fixed price concept is applicable in international shops and department stores.

 What is the best way to ship items home?